![]() |

 I always liked the independence my muscles offered me - for most of my daily tasks and hobbies like carrying cat litter, doing DIY and gardening, I don’t need any help.

 I like the way how muscles can shape a body.
 Since about four years I am gradually building the body I want.
 Given the seasonal hiccups and the one or the other chocolate binge it goes a bit back and forth, but looking at the grand picture I’m getting there.
 I’m marching towards the big 5-0 and feel more attractive and confident than ever.
+I like the health aspect about it, for example I will never have problems with osteoporosis and my back pain is gone. for a driveway in 2006 |

 I like the calories that my muscles burn.
 Metabolism goes up and down with body weight (even if caused by fat).
 Although many obese people claim to have a low metabolism they are wrong as studies show.
 Since muscles are even heavier and more active than fat - they do look better, though - every pound of muscle I own allows me to eat a few calories more without guilt.